pdhoward/nlutest/README.md

-## ChaoticIntercom
+## NLU Test

-This is part of ChaoticBots series -- reads messages from intercom at a set interval to test platform
+This is part of ChaoticBots series -- parse messages uses Watson NLU

 It features integration with the following technology platforms